gentooza/piResiduos/README.md

 # piResiduos

-Garbage managing software, (currently only in spanish) we have several local nodes managing input/ouput materials, and a central administration server -no source code available for this pieze ;-(-.
+Garbage managing software, (currently only in spanish) we have several local nodes managing input/ouput materials, and a central administration server (no source code available for the server side ;-().

 This is the source code for every local node.
 It's developed using C++ and [pvbrowser](https://github.com/pvbrowser/pvb) SCADA framework.